 A. Peco InspX places significant emphasis on technical research and development with intense focus on extending X-ray tube life, improving contaminant identification and expanding machine functionality.
 Recent enhancements to the ScanTrac product line-up include:

 Q. Is the ScanTrac safe for the people around it?

 A. Absolutely.
 Maximum stray radiation limits are strictly governed by the Federal (and often state) governments.
 However, Peco InspX exceeds all US and European safety regulations by a considerable margin.
 Furthermore, stray radiation from our equipment is usually below the level of natural radiation from the Earth and cosmic rays present around us.
 Finally, each ScanTrac machine utilizes state of the art safety features that maximize operator protection.

 Q. Is X-ray inspection safe for our products?

-A. The X-ray radiation dose applied to the product during inspection is virtually imperceptible as compared to FDA guidelines (guidelines allow for levels that are millions times greater than that produced by a ScanTrac).
+A. The X-ray radiation dose applied to the product during inspection is virtually imperceptible as compared to FDA guidelines.

 Q. Does an X-ray system need to be periodically surveyed for radiation compliance?

 A. Local regulations may require that X-ray machines be periodically tested to ensure radiation is within limits.
-Peco InspX offers this service by request or as a standard feature of their annual Service Program.
+Peco InspX offers this service by request or as a standard feature of our Annual Service Program.